Thanks for your interest in writing on the Blu Mint Digital Blog!

 - Lists (or so-called listicles) are fine as long as they’re actionable and in-depth.
 We expect that you’ll show readers how to perform each tip (or at least link out to other pages or resources that provide that information).

-- Title: Each first word in the title should be capitalised.
+- Title: Only the first word in the title should be capitalised.
 The title should be H1

 - Subheadings: Only capitalise the first word in each subheading.
-Subheads should begin with H3 and below.
+Subheads should begin with H2 and below.

 - Bold any noteworthy points.